 We find children are chronically stuck in that fight or flight stage, their “gas pedal” is stuck on.
-We can see this clearly when we scan kids in our office with state-of-the-art technology looking at the nervous system function.
-When we see a lot of activity in the sympathetic part of the scan, it is the most common thing we see with ADHD.
-This excessive activity is called sympathetic dominance.
-We know that this kiddo most likely suffers from hyper energy, impulse, and behavior issues.
+This is made very clear when we test a child neurologically in our office with state-of-the-art technology looking at nervous system function.
+Excessive sympathetic dominance is the most common component we see with ADHD.
+Thus where the issues of hyper energy, impulse, and behavior issues arise.

-An often overlooked component of ADHD is when a child can’t process what is going on in the environment around him or her.
-This presents as issues with attention, confusion, or disorganization meaning that these children’s nervous systems are poorly organized and are not talking to each other properly.
-Somewhere along the line the way they sense their environment and use that information got off track.
-The technical term for this is poor sensory processing and integration.
+An often overlooked component of ADHD is when a child’s sensory processing and integration development are altered.
+This presents as issues with attention, confusion, or disorganization meaning that these children’s CNS and ANS are poorly organized and integrated.
+Somewhere along the line their sensory processing and integration (organization) development also got off track.